prevwong/reka.js/docs/guides/react.md

 }
 ```

 ## Preview

 Let's first start building the `<Preview />` component, which will essentially contain our renderer for the components we have in our Reka instance.

 In order to render a `RekaComponent`, we need to first have a `Frame`, which is essentially an instance of the component that computes a `View`, the render tree of that component's instance.

-To keep this guide simple, we will just create some frames manually right after initialising our Reka instance:
+To keep this guide simple, we will just create some frames manually right after initializing our Reka instance:

 ```tsx
 // src/pages/index.tsx